awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-security-groups.md

 1. Choose **Edit**, **Add another rule**\.

 1. Specify the type, protocol, and port range as required\.
 For **Source** \(or **Destination** for an outbound rule\), enter the ID of the security group in the peer VPC\.
-**Note**
-Security groups in a peer VPC are not automatically populated in the list\.

 1. Choose **Save**\.

-A security group that references a security group in another AWS account includes the account number in **Source** or **Destination** field; for example, `123456789012/sg-1a2b3c4d`\.
+## Update your security group rules via aws cli

-Alternatively, you can use the following commands\.
+Alternatively, you can use the following cli commands\:

 | Action | Commands |